ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *Configurable elements of Virtel*

-The diagram above decribes the data flow between a TSO user accessing TSO on the mainframe.
+The diagram above describes the data flow between a TSO user accessing TSO on the mainframe.
 To support this session various Virtel configurable elements, which are maintained in the ARBO file, are used.
 The Virtel line definition represents an open port in TCP/IP which is the target of the browser's URL.
 The Virtel line is associated with a Virtel Entry point which in turn is associated with a list of Virtel transactions.
 One of these transactions is a VTAM application definition representing TSO.
 The incoming URL determines the transaction to associate with this session call.
 In this example the transaction TSO has been identified in the URL string as a HTTP parameter.
 When the Virtel engine processes the incoming call it will establish a SNA session with the TSO VTAM application.
 From the TSO VTAM application perspective it will be as if a user had connected using a standard LU2 type terminal (3270).
 Virtel will convert datastreams between 3270 and HTML in support of the underlying session between the browser and TSO.
-This conversion process will use serveral Virtel terminal definitions; 1 or more to represent the browser and another to represent the VTAM interface with TSO.
+This conversion process will use several Virtel terminal definitions; 1 or more to represent the browser and another to represent the VTAM interface with TSO.
 By convention "LOC" terminals reflect units of work in supporting the browser and "VTA" terminals represent the interface to the VTAM applications.
 Virtel terminal definitions are associated with a Virtel line.

 Unloading Configurable Elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^